cvan/aframe-site/src/index.md

 ## Getting started

-You can try out A-Frame in [many different ways](https://aframe.io/docs/0.6.0/introduction/installation.html).
-You can use [Glitch](https://aframe.io/docs/0.6.0/introduction/installation.html#remix-on-glitch) and other [online code editors](https://aframe.io/docs/0.6.0/introduction/installation.html#code-editors-in-the-browser).

-[This **Hello, WebVR** scene](https://aframe.glitch.me/) is a good place to begin.
-You can [view the source here](https://glitch.com/edit/#!/aframe?path=index.html:1:0).

-### JS standalone build (CDN)

-To include A-Frame on your own web page, copy and paste these lines of HTML code into the <code>&lt;head&gt;</code> tag:
+To include A-Frame on a web page, copy and paste these lines of HTML code into the <code>&lt;head&gt;</code> tag:

 ```html
 <head>